 It will nearly always give you the highest returns

-You can compare it to any single ratio, over most time periods, and it will nearly always give you the best returns of any ratio you care to test.
+You can compare it to any single value ratio, over most time periods, and it will nearly always give you the best returns of any ratio you care to test.

 EBIT to Enterprise Value = Earnings Yield

 In the Quant Investing stock screener we call EBIT to Enterprise Value Earnings Yield and I will use the both terms in this article - just so you know Earnings Yield = EBIT to Enterprise Value.

 Here are the back tested returns you could have earned if you used and EBIT to Enterprise Value strategy to invest in Europe over the 12 year period 13 June 1999 to 13 June 2011.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

 Q1 (Quintile 1) represents the cheapest 20% of companies in terms of EBIT to Enterprise Value and Q5 (quintile 5) the most expensive.